Mich-proart/theme-inmobiliaria-proart/wp-content/plugins/sassy-social-share/readme.txt

 = 3.3.16 [10 December 2020] =
 [Bugfix] Parler share icon was not appearing at the front-end of the website even after selecting at the plugin options page [Improvement] Updated Facebook JS SDK being used for the social share shortcode and widget to the latest version 9.0

+= 3.3.17 [3 February 2021] =
+[New] Plugin now supports Gab for social sharing and social media follow [Bugfix] Plugin was causing problems when editing the pages and posts in the admin area in some cases [Improvement] Improved Whatsapp and Vkontakte icons for AMP

+= 3.3.18 [3 February 2021] =
+[Improvement] Improved Gab, Whatsapp and Vkontakte logos in the Gab, Whatsapp and Vkontakte share and follow icons [Improvement] CSS improvement for social share icons and social media follow icons [Improvement] Minor improvements

+= 3.3.19 [4 February 2021] =
+[Bugfix] After the last update, the checkbox "Disable Standard/Floating Sharing interface on this post" was appearing checked automatically in the Sassy Social Share section at the post/page edit area

+= 3.3.20 [11 February 2021] =
+* [Improvement] Improved Gab logo
+* [Bugfix] Color of Gab share logo was not changing in the "Rearrange Icons" section at the plugin configuration page when customizing from "Theme Selection" section
+* [Bugfix] Title above the standard share bar was not being translated when using WPML

+= 3.3.21 [29 June 2021] =
+* [Bugfix] Floating share Bar was not appearing at the home page when Yoast SEO plugin was active
+* [Bugfix] Pinterest share icon was not working in AMP
+* [Improvement] Updated the Facebook JS SDK being used to the latest version 11.0
+* [Improvement] Admin UI improvement
+* [Improvement] Widgets enabled from the "Appearance > Widgets" page were causing PHP notices in some cases
+* [Improvement] Compatible with PHP 8

+= 3.3.22 [13 July 2021] =
+* [Improvement] Admin UI improvements
+* [Improvement] Performance improvement of Social Media Follow widget

+= 3.3.23 [29 July 2021] =
+* [New] Added options to export and import plugin configuration